PSY9140 – Structural Equation Modelling

 Structural equation modeling (SEM) is a flexible multivariate statistical approach that has become increasingly popular in psychological research.

-The course will include lectures and practical exercises in specifying, estimating and testing basic SEM models by means of Mplus (and to a lesser degree AMOS).
+The course will include lectures and practical exercises in specifying, estimating and testing basic SEM models by means of lavaan, a package in the statistical program R. We will also to a lesser degree provide an introduction to Mplus.
 The course introduces methodologies in analyzing latent variables.

 - Path models